-Today, we explore how to determine and interpret your ACEs score and shed light on what it may mean for your well-being.
+Today, we explore how to determine your ACEs score and how to better understand what it may mean for your well-being.

 The Benefits of Uncovering Adverse Childhood Experiences (ACEs)